-Means of achievement of objectives (Actions) Management Issue Council will ensure that use of the site is conducted in accordance with 8.
-Manage user group 1. leases and licences appropriate user agreements Council, in conjunction with respective user groups and relevant 2. legislation, will determine the appropriate user agreements to be utilised.
-3. User agreements will include but are not limited to: Sporting and recreational groups, including competition sports, and other as applicable Commercial entities and activities including events, retail and food outlets, and other uses such as electric vehicle changing stations, equipment hire and the like Community groups and related activities, such as the Montague Arts and Craft Society and Narooma Dog Training Club event activities
+Means of achievement of objectives (Actions)

-Camping and overnight stays in designated camping areas in support of
+- 8. Manage user group leases and licences - A. Council will ensure that use of the site is conducted in accordance with appropriate user agreements - B. Council, in conjunction with respective user groups and relevant legislation, will determine the appropriate user agreements to be utilised. - C. User agreements will include but are not limited to: - i.
+Sporting and recreational groups, including competition sports, and other as applicable - ii.
+Commercial entities and activities including events, retail and food outlets, and other uses such as electric vehicle changing stations, equipment hire and the like - iii.
+Community groups and related activities, such as the Montague Arts and Craft Society and Narooma Dog Training Club - iv.
+Camping and overnight stays in designated camping areas in support of event activities